benhoff/blog/content/qt-interface-design.rst

 You can create an MDI in Qt using the ``QMdiArea`` and then adding windows using ``QMdiArea.addSubWindow``.

 I'd recommend checking out the `wikipedia`_ page on the topic.
-The `Micrsoft Developers Network`_ also has some documentation that might be of further use.
+The `Microsoft Developers Network`_ also has some documentation that might be of further use.

 Mixed
 -----

-As been hinted at several times already, there's always the option to mix these main interfaces as much as possible.
+As I've hinted at several times already, there's always the option to mix these main interfaces as much as possible.
 Keep in mind as well, that there is a lot of support for toolbars and dock widgets (check out the ``QMainWindow`` documentation).
 The Integrated Developer Environment (IDE) ``Spyder`` is a great example of using dock widgets to great effect.

 As I wrap up, I'd like to recognize this excellent blog post on `User Interface Design for Business Applications`_.
 I default to Single Document Interfaces as much as possible until complexity gets me, and then I switch to a tabbed interface.
 But the aforementioned post helped me ensure I wasn't overlooking a design while I was crafting my latest creation.

 Wrap Up
 -------

 Now that we know a couple of different design patterns, let's go ahead and apply them!
-Which is exactly what we'll do in the next section of where we look at `layout management in PyQt`_.
+Which is exactly what we'll do in the next section where we look at `layout management in PyQt`_.
 Or, if you'd like to jump around, `go to the top level index`_ and jump to the section of the tutorial that interests you most.

 .. _`hello world gui app`: {static}/pyqt-hello-world.rst